-Travelling on a budget?
-We've ranked some of Barcelona's biggest architectural attractions in terms of value for money to help you identify your priorities.
+Travelling on a budget to visit Barcelona?
+We've ranked some of the biggest attractions in terms of value for money to help you identify your priorities.

 However, the price of entry to a tourist attraction is not a reliable indicator of value.
 To help you chose which sites to visit, we’ve arranged Barcelona’s major architectural sights in order of what, in our opinion, represents the best value for money.
 The destinations further down the list are still well worth visiting – it’s just that we feel the ticket price is a little too high.

 1. Visit Barcelona: Sagrada Familia

 The ticket to get into the Sagrada Familia costs €17.
 This is a sum that you will not regret to pay because you will be amazed by it.
 However, all of the work involved in completing the basilica is financed by ticket sales alone, so it’s all for a good cause!

 You also get a lot for your money: Sagrada Familia is absolutely unique.
 It’s astonishingly beautiful, and well worth every cent of the entrance price.
 The light flooding into the structure, the colours, and Gaudí’s genius for completely innovative design all add up to make Sagrada Familia a truly unmissable place to visit during any trip to Barcelona.

 - Click here to find out more about Sagrada Familia.

 2. Visit Barcelona: Parc Güell

 Access to Parc Guëll, formerly free, is now only possible by buying a ticket (€8.5).
 This measure has one notable advantage, in that there are fixed quotas of visitors every hour.
 When entrance was free, the park was always packed.
 Now, you’ll have space to wander the alleyways, sit on the famous “wave” benches and take a photo with the mosaic salamander, without having to fight for elbow room.